ec-europa/joinup-dev/web/modules/custom/joinup_subscription/README.md

 The group content subscriptions are stored in the `subscription_bundles` base field on the `OgMembership` entity.
 This is added in `joinup_subscription_entity_base_field_info()`.
-The `subscription_bundles` property also stores the entity type along with the bundle as collections also send digest messages for solutions as well.
+The `subscription_bundles` property also stores the entity type along with the bundle as digest messages can be sent for nodes (community content) as well as RDF entities (solutions, distributions and releases).

 There is no helper service at the moment to handle storing and retrieving this data since it is handled trivially through the Field API: